Here is my go-to snippet for a consistent, production-ready logger in NodeJS or Typescript :

 -

-Great Developer Experience: When running on your local machine, it will display colored, well-spaced logs for a better developer experience, thanks to
+Great Developer Experience: When running on your local machine, it will display colored, well-spaced logs for a better developer experience, thanks to pino-pretty.

 Default log level: Using default level "info" avoid spamming a new environment with tons of logs if you forget to set the variable.